English Curriculum Statement

 - Promoting and instilling a love for reading, writing and high-quality literature in pupils at all ages.

 At Glenmead, our values are at the heart of all we do (respect, enjoy, achieve): We strive to provide opportunities for pupils to develop their own core values whilst instilling the Fundamental British Values in many opportunities within units of work.
 For example, pupils will learn about respect through exploring characters’ relationships, friendships and behaviours.
-Children will be provided with the opportunity to discuss, debate and justify their own views and opinions, which in turn will develop empathy for others.
+Pupils will be provided with the opportunity to discuss, debate and justify their own views and opinions, which in turn will develop empathy for others.
 Also, exposing your child to famous authors and poetry, to develop your child’s appreciation of culture and moral / social aspects of life.
 Furthermore, we promote drama, class-created work and group work in English at Glenmead, helping your child to learn to work with others and enjoy expressing themselves creatively, whilst appreciating and respecting others’ points of view.